edxu96/RexNet/docs/PhD/outline.md

 ---
 for: github/edxu96/RexNet/docs
-date: April 15, 2020
+date: April 18, 2020
 author: Edward J. Xu
 ---

-# PhD Proposal: Mechanisms, Simulation and Control of Stochastic Service Systems

-## Keywords

-reservation-realization-settlement, two-sided market, dynamic equilibrium discovery, agent-based models, stochastic simulation, model predictive control, forward market, discrete event simulation
+# PhD Proposal: Intermediated Forward Exchange to Match Stochastic Prosumptions: Reservation-Based Limit Order Market and its Intermediary-Like Participants

 ## Outline

-### What
+### What is Rex

 - background
 	* in most industries, consumers are isolated from fluctuations